0xjoma/0xjoma/README.md

 ## Connect

-* Feel free to reach out if you want to chat about cybersecurity, share ideas, or collaborate on projects!
+* Feel free to reach out if you want to chat about blockchain, cybersecurity, share ideas, or collaborate on projects!

 ## How to Reach Me: